-I can be reached in my office, before/after class or by email.
+I can be reached 1) in my office, 2) before/after class by phone or 3) by email.
 Because of my Clinic responsibilities, which involve random court appearances, it is impossible for me to have scheduled office hours.
 However, I can make tentative office appointments with you and you can also stop by my office at any time if I am there.
-I take pride in my accessibility to students so, despite no set office hours, I am in my office much of the week, particularly in the afternoon.
+I take pride in my accessibility to students so, despite no set office hours, I am in my office much of the week, particularly Monday through Wednesday.
+We can also set up a Zoom meeting if you prefer.

 It is important that you keep up with the reading assignments.
-There is too much material covered for you to catch up later and you will better understand the material covered in class if you have already done the reading.
+There is too much material covered for you to catch up/cram later and you will better understand the material covered in class if you have already done the reading.
 If you have questions about the assigned material or issues discussed in class, please discuss it with me before we move onto something else which may build upon the previous material.
 Before discussing it with me, however, I urge you to try to obtain the answer for yourself.
-You can do this by re-reading the case, reading the entire case (rather than the edited version in the casebook), listening to the podcast of the class and consulting secondary material.
+You can do this by re-reading the case, reading the entire case (rather than the edited version in the casebook) and listening to the recording of the class.

 I will try to direct you to the correct answer without answering it for you.
-One of the skills attorneys must learn is how to answer questions themselves.
+One of the skills attorneys must learn is how to be a continuous learner and answer questions yourselves.
 I am eager to receive questions but answering them will be part of the learning process for you.
 Communication with me outside of the classroom (either during breaks, via email or in my office) is not counted for your grade so don't worry about hurting yourself by asking.
 The only way you get hurt is by not asking and not learning (or asking a question in class that shows you haven't done the reading).